 As mentioned above, greasing electrical components is also recommended.
 Disconnect plugs and coat the connections with dielectric grease, according to Office Tenders.

 Monitoring tire pressure is especially important when it gets colder, since a drop of ten degrees Fahrenheit results in a loss of one pound of pressure.
 Check and adjust the tire pressure as needed, especially if the temperature is significantly different from your last check.
 Under-inflated tires can reduce your steering ability, which can increase the risk of an accident.

 To prevent major damage to your vehicle while plowing, it’s important to properly maintain your transmission.
 Common mistakes that affect your transmission can easily be avoided, such as waiting for your transmission to engage before accelerating your truck.
 Also, coming to a complete stop before shifting from reverse back to forward again.
 Once you’re finished plowing for the day, let the vehicle idle for ten minutes to allow the transmission cooler time to cool the transmission fluid.
 Be sure to change your transmission fluid before and during the season.
 “A good rule of thumb is to pull your transmission dipstick periodically and smell the fluid.
 If the fluid has a burnt smell, you should change the fluid as soon as possible” (BOSS, 2018).

 Do You Snow Plow?
 Explore a Few Important Snow Plowing Tips, Below:

 Additionally, consider having an emergency kit on hand as you plow, that includes a few vital spare parts.
-This will ensure you’re covered in case something goes wrong in the thick of plowing season.
+This will ensure you’re covered in case something goes wrong in the thick of plowing season and help you with effectively maintaining your snow plow.
 The Hitch Man, Inc. suggests stocking up on some of the following items:

 • Trip and Return Springs